PatrikFehrenbach/practical-bug-bounty-content/README.md

 ### 5. Adding Videos to the Topic

-You're now the director of your content masterpiece.
 Within the Reflected XSS directory, weave a file named `videos.json`.
 Craft `videos.json` with the following magic:
 ```json